 For example, drivers are expected to follow all traffic rules, operate their vehicles in a safe manner, and maintain the safe condition of the car.
 In other words, they’re expected to operate their vehicle in a way that would avoid causing harm to others.

-Just like how business owners owe a duty of care to their patrons.
-They must ensure that their premises are safe for customers and employees, while making sure their products or services don’t cause any harm to anyone.
+According to injury attorney Ron Johnson, just like how business owners owe a duty of care to their patrons, they must ensure that their premises are safe for customers and employees, while making sure their products or services don’t cause any harm to anyone.

 Breach of Duty of Care